Andrew Benintendi Player Props: White Sox vs. Rangers

-The Chicago White Sox, including Andrew Benintendi (.422 on-base percentage in past 10 games, 77 points above season-long percentage), take on starting pitcher Andrew Heaney and the Texas Rangers at Guaranteed Rate Field, Monday at 8:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi (hitting .282 in his past 10 games, with a double, a home run, six walks and four RBI), battle starter Nathan Eovaldi and the Texas Rangers at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

 Andrew Benintendi Game Info & Props vs. the Rangers